6.6 Monitoring, Metrics, Tabletops, and Continuous Improvement

 4. Assign corrective actions with owners and due dates.

-6. Re-measure to confirm the change worked.
+6. Study / Re-measure to confirm the change worked.

-The exam may ask what to do after an incident is closed.
-The answer should not be put the file away.
-A closed incident should feed corrective action, training, audit criteria, system updates, and tabletop design.
-The same principle applies to audits and disaster recovery tests.
+Common trap: the exam asks what to do after an incident is closed, and the wrong answer is “put the file away.”
+A closed incident should feed corrective action, training, audit criteria, system updates, and the next tabletop's design — the same logic applies to audits and recovery tests.
 Evidence matters only if it changes behavior.
+Continuous improvement also protects staff: clear metrics and rehearsed response reduce uncertainty during stressful events, so employees know whom to call, what to preserve, what to tell patients, and when to stop routine work.

 Test Your Knowledge